Ryuzii/FerraEura/README.md

 ## 📝 TypeScript Support
 - Full types for all classes, options, and events.
-- See `types/index.d.ts` for details and autocompletion.
+- See `build/index.d.ts` for details and autocompletion.

 ---

 ## 🤖 Example Bot
-See [`example-bot.js`](./example-bot.js) for a real-world Discord.js bot using FerraEura, including a play command, event handling, and Spotify support.
+See [`test/exampleBot.js`](./test/exampleBot.js) for a real-world Discord.js bot using Teralink, including play, queue, skip, stop, nowplaying, and real-time lyrics commands.

 ---